Bitwise operation: Truth table for all binary logical operators

 There are 16 possible truth functions of two binary variables; this defines a truth table, termed a LUT2 lookup table, a Boolean function order k=2 (2 inputs).
+Some vendors use the term connective for instructions with a 4-bit field identifying the specific binary connective; some vendors use the term Boolean operation for 16 distinct opcodes.

-Here is the bitwise equivalent operations of two bits P and Q:
+Here are the bitwise equivalent operations of two bits P and Q: